 Many people with cancer choose complementary and alternative medicine in their fight against cancer and in seeking to improve quality of life while undergoing treatment for cancer.
 They utilize therapies including meditation, prayer, acupuncture, herbal, botanical, nutritional diets, homeopathic, and other holistic practices seeking benefit.
 Naturopathic doctors specializing in oncology serve as capable guides for patients interested in exploring alternative medicine.

-Naturopathic doctors (ND) support people with cancer to use natural therapies safely and seek to maximally support overall health, fight disease processes, and prevent or reduce side effects of standard cancer treatment regimens for patients who utilize them.
-ND’s promote and teach health related behaviors and may recommend specific supplements or nutritional programs in an individualized treatment approach.
+Naturopathic doctors (RND) support people with cancer to use natural therapies safely and seek to maximally support overall health, fight disease processes, and prevent or reduce side effects of standard cancer treatment regimens for patients who utilize them.
+RND’s promote and teach health related behaviors and may recommend specific supplements or nutritional programs in an individualized treatment approach.

 Naturopathic doctors who specialize in naturopathic oncology understand both the standard treatments employed by medical oncologists and how best to work in a collaborative model of cancer co-treatment.
 They often help patients maintain their oncology treatment regimens and provide vital support for reducing side effects of those treatments.
 Naturopathic doctors are well aware of the multitude of ‘alternative therapies’ promoted to cure cancer and work to educate patients on evidence based treatment modalities.